What is an atheroma?

 Many patients would like to have atheromas removed because they are unattractive or cosmetically disturbing.
 Atheromas can easily be seen on the face.
 In certain areas of the head, patients can get stuck on the atheroma with a hairbrush or comb.
 Removal is necessary if the atheroma becomes infected.
 If an atheroma becomes infected, an abscess may develop.
 Removal of an atheroma is medically necessary if there is redness of the skin, swelling, throbbing pain, overheating or pus formation.

-An inflamed sebaceous cyst or an infected atheroma should be cleaned promptly during an operation.
-Treatment with antibiotics alone is usually not effective.
-The side effects of antibiotics include intolerance and the development of resistant germs.
-After removal of the cyst contents, the wound should be closed in such a way that wound secretion can still drain away.
-Under certain circumstances, it may be advisable to wait for the wound to heal from the depths (secondary wound healing).
+An inflamed sebaceous cyst or an infected atheroma should be treated promptly.
+This is done by a minor surgical procedure to clean the filled cyst.
+Treatment with antibiotics alone, as opposed to surgery, is usually not effective.
+Side effects of antibiotics include intolerance and the development of resistant germs.
+After removing the contents of the benign cyst, the wound should be closed so that wound secretions can still drain.
+Under certain circumstances it may be advisable to wait for the wound to heal from the depth (secondary wound healing).

 Atheromas are not dangerous to your health.
 An atheroma is a benign skin tumor that has nothing to do with the diagnosis of cancer.
 Nevertheless, an atheroma can be visually disturbing or perceived as annoying.
 In the opinion of the social courts, in order for health insurance companies to cover the costs, there must be an “abnormal body condition”, “impaired function” and the “necessity of medical treatment”.
 The low probability of inflammation and the generally favorable chances of success of the treatment of an inflamed atheroma do not justify a preventive removal.
 The costs for the removal of an atheroma for aesthetic reasons are usually not covered by health insurance.

 How is an atheroma removed?